FactomProject/FactomDocs/factomDataStructureDetails.md

 Typical size recording the hash of a file with 200 letters of extid metadata:
 32+1+2+1+1+1+200+32 = 270 bytes

-example size of something similar to an Omni(MSC) transaction, assuming 500 bytes (per transaction)[https://blockchain.info/address/1EXoDusjGwvnjZUyKkxZ4UHEf77z6A5S4P]:
+example size of something similar to an Omni(MSC) transaction, assuming 500 bytes [per transaction](https://blockchain.info/address/1EXoDusjGwvnjZUyKkxZ4UHEf77z6A5S4P):
 32+1+2+1+500 = 536 bytes